s15585383/Portfolio-Samuel-Leite/README.md

 # Portfolio-Samuel-Leite
-First Portfolio for my projects to be depostited later on
+First Portfolio for my projects to be deposited later on